SAP-samples/teched2022-IN264/exercises/ex0/README.md

 > ⚠ In case something is missing in your subaccount set up, please reach out to your session instructors 👩‍🏫.
 ## Summary

-🎉Congratulations with this first exercise you have successfully validated access to your subaccount and required setup of your BTP subaccount:
+🎉Congratulations!
+With this first exercise you have successfully validated access to your subaccount and required setup of your BTP subaccount.
-Continue now to the next exercise "Run the BTP Booster for setting up SAP Task Center"- [Exercise 1 - Exercise 1 Description](../ex1/README.md)
+Now continue now to the next exercise [Exercise 1 - Enable SAP Task Center](../ex1/README.md)